 The current behavior is relatively old and contains many issues that have yet to be solved, but until now there were many other more pressing issues that needed to be solved.

-Now with the SelfLocator, Ball Detection, Robot Detection, and most basic motion working reasonably well, the implementation of more advanced behavior start to make sense.
+Now with the SelfLocator, Ball Detection, Robot Detection, and most basic motion working reasonably well, the implementation of more advanced behaviors starts to make sense.

 The final goal of this project is to enable the robot to pass the ball to each other and incorporate this skill into offensive and defensive gameplay.
 Theoretically, this is fairly simple but in practice, it is very hard to execute since most kicks are inaccurate, opponents are usually all over the place when trying to execute this maneuver, and most importantly all estimated states and information you have are not 100% correct.